Wanda Beach murders: Media

-The murders were the focus of an episode of Crime Investigation Australia, entitled "The Wanda Beach Murders/Beaumont Children Mystery".
-A book, Wanda: The Untold Story of the Wanda Beach Murders by Alan J. Whiticker was published in January 2003.
+The murders were the focus of an episode of Crime Investigation Australia entitled "The Wanda Beach Murders/Beaumont Children Mystery".
+A book, Wanda: The Untold Story of the Wanda Beach Murders by Alan J. Whiticker, was published in January 2003.
 It was also the topic of the premiere January 2016 episode of Casefile True Crime Podcast, with the linked cases receiving a stand-alone episode in January 2018.

+This case was also the subject of episode 494 “My favourite Murder” on 21 August 2025.